cloudlabs-ufscar/blog/content/sec/wolv-ctf-2025-lockdown/index.md

 ![](shot/02.png)

-The isolated view above shows a full adder which only got lock logic in the direct path from inputs to outputs.
+The isolated view above shows an 1-bit full adder which only got lock logic in the direct path from inputs to outputs.
 We can clearly identify the carry block is implemented by the 3 NAND gates at the bottom.
 This is different from the Wikipedia diagram we have just shown.
 Fair enough, but if the synthesis tool considered it more optimal to implement the carry block with 3 NAND gates (instead of 2 AND gates and 1 OR gate), how come OR gates appear at other parts of the circuit?

 Let's look for a part of the circuit which uses OR so we can get a sense of what is going on.